-In sub-threshold (Sub-V ${\rm T}$) mode, the supply voltage may be scaled aggressively and thus power consumption is decreased by magnitudes.
+In sub-threshold (sub- $V_T$ ) mode, the supply voltage may be scaled aggressively and consequently power consumption is decreased by magnitudes.
 Sub-threshold operation of static CMOS logic has been analyzed using the EKV model in [2].
 In this analysis, it is shown that static CMOS logic may be operated with a supply voltage as low as 50 mV at ambient temperature.
-There are several successful implementations of digital circuits operating in the sub-threshold regime in the literature such as, an FFT processor that is operational down to 180 mV [3] and a sub-threshold SRAM which operates with a supply voltage of 160 mV [4].
-Circuits operating at these extreme low supply voltages work at much lower speeds, as an example, the FFT processor presented in [3] works with a maximum clock frequency of 10 kHz with a power supply of 350 mV.
+There are several successful implementations of digital circuits operating in the subthreshold regime in the literature such as, an FFT processor that is operational down to 180 mV [3] and a sub-threshold SRAM which operates with a supply voltage of 160 mV [4].
+Circuits operating at these extreme low supply voltages work Jens Sparsø Technical University of Denmark, Dept. of Informatics and Mathematical Modelling, DK 2800 Lyngby, Denmark E-mail:jsp@imm.dtu.dk at much lower speeds, as an example, the FFT processor presented in [3] works with a maximum clock frequency of 10 kHz with a power supply of 350 mV.
 Their extremely low power consumption results in excellent power delay product (PDP) values, making such circuits very interesting candidates for ultra-low power applications which do not have very high processing requirements.

-In the sub-threshold regime, leakage current of the transistors are used for computation.
+In the sub-threshold regime, leakage currents of the transistors are used for computation.
 The sub-threshold leakage current depends on the supply voltage exponentially, resulting in exponential increase in the circuit delay and leakage energy dissipation for lower supply voltages.
 Due to an exponential dependence of the leakage energy and quadratic dependence of the switching energy on the supply voltage in the sub-threshold regime, sub-threshold operation has an energy-minimum operating voltage (EMV).
 This minimum operating voltage may be lowered by decreasing the time a circuit spends in idle mode, i.e., the circuits is not operating but leaking.
 Thus, both leakage and dynamic energy are effectively reduced.

 An attractive technique to reduce leakage energy is the application of asynchronous circuits.
-Because their performance is determined by actual case (rather than worst case) latencies, they can provide a higher throughput compared to the synchronous counterparts.
-However, if a gain in throughput is not necessary, the supply voltage may be lowered, which in turn reduces energy dissipation.
-Recently in [5] asynchronous circuits were studied from a low power and energy efficient operation perspective.
-Average case performance property allows asynchronous sub-threshold circuits to work with a higher energy efficiency [6].
+Since their performance is determined by actual case (rather than worst case) latencies, they may provide a higher throughput compared to the synchronous counterparts.
+However, if a gain in throughput is not utilized, the supply voltage may be lowered, which in turn reduces energy dissipation.
+Recently in [5] asynchronous circuits were studied from a low power and energy efficient operation perspective and in [6] it was shown that average case performance property allows asynchronous sub-threshold circuits to work with a higher energy efficiency.